smithers54/azure-docs/articles/vpn-gateway/openvpn-azure-ad-client.md

 This article helps you configure a VPN client to connect to a virtual network using Point-to-Site VPN and Azure Active Directory authentication.
 Before you can connect and authenticate using Azure AD, you must first configure your Azure AD tenant.
 For more information, see [Configure an Azure AD tenant](openvpn-azure-ad-tenant.md).

 > [!NOTE]
-> Azure AD authentication is supported only for OpenVPN® protocol connections.
+> Azure AD authentication is supported only for OpenVPN® protocol connections using the Azure VPN client that can only be used on Windows platforms at this time.
+There is currently no support for Azure AD auth with MAC users.
 >

 ## <a name="profile"></a>Working with client profiles